 TABLE IX-1.
-STANDARDS FOR FREESTANDING SIGNS1
+STANDARDS FOR FREESTANDING SIGNS

-Zoning Districts Permitted Sign Type Permitted Maximum Number Permitted Maximum Area Of Sign Maximum Height Of Sign 2 Location of Sign B-1, Neighborhood Business CRE, Conservation, Recreation and Education District Monument2 One monument sign per business, except that no monument freestanding sign is permitted if a projecting or roof sign exists on the lot.
-If a lot has two frontages, one monument sign per frontage is permitted provided the cumulative square footage of both does not exceed 32 square feet in area.
-32 square feet 32 square feet 50 square feet if 12 feet tall if beyond 15 feet from a public right-of-way, or 6 feet tall if located 8 to 15 feet from a public right-of-way 15 feet at minimum setback line and 1 foet per 2 feet additional setback, up to 25 maximum.
-Minimum setback of five feet from public rights-of- way.
+Zoning Districts Permitted Maximum Number Permitted Maximum Area Of Sign Maximum Height Of Sign Location of Sign B-1, Neighborhood Business CRE, Conservation, Recreation and Education District One sign per business, except that no freestanding sign is permitted if a projecting or roof sign exists on the lot.
+If a lot has two frontages, one sign per frontage is permitted provided the cumulative square footage of both does not exceed 32 square feet in area.
+32 square feet 32 square feet 50 square feet if combined or 12 feet tall if beyond 15 feet from a public right-of-way, or 6 feet tall if located 8 to 15 feet from a public right-of-way 15 feet at minimum setback line and 1 foot per 2 feet additional setback, up to 25 maximum.
+Minimum setback of eight feet from public rights-of-way.
 Freestanding signs shall not extend over a public right-of-way.
 No freestanding signs permitted within 50 feet of any residential district where the nearest lot contains a dwelling unit.
-B-2, Neighborhood Business Arterial Monument 2 One monument sign per business frontage, except that no monument sign shall be permitted on any frontage which has a projecting or roof sign.
-One additional monument sign is allowed on the property if any frontage exceeds 600 feet in length. combined or monument 15 feet at minimum setback line and 1 feet per 2 feet additional setback, up to 25 maximum. public school, park, hospital, or nursing home.
-Signs shall not extend over the public right-of- way, and shall conform MOR, Mixed Office Residential CCD, Campus Commercial District B-3U, General Business - University Monument2 One monument sign per business frontage, except that no monument f ree standing sign is permitted if a projecting or roof sign exists on the same frontage.
-32 square feet 5 foot 8 feet tall to the setback requirements for structures in the applicable district.
+B-2, Neighborhood Business Arterial One sign per business frontage, except that no sign shall be permitted on any frontage which has a projecting or roof sign.
+One additional sign is allowed on the property if any frontage exceeds 600 feet in length. monument 15 feet at minimum setback line and 1 feet per 2 feet additional setback, up to 25 maximum. public school, park, hospital, or nursing home.
+Signs shall not extend over the public right-of- way, and shall conform MOR, Mixed Office Residential CCD, Campus Commercial District B-3U, General Business - University One sign per business frontage, except that no free- standing sign is permitted if a projecting or roof sign exists on the same frontage.
+32 square feet 5 feet 8 feet tall to the setback requirements for structures in the applicable district.
 No freestanding signs permitted within 50 feet of any residential district where the nearest lot contains a dwelling unit, public school, park, hospital, or nursing home.
-B-3, General Business B-4, Central Business B-4E, Central Business Expansion Monument2 One monument sign per business frontage.
-One additional monument sign is allowed on the property if any frontage exceeds 600 feet in length.
-Provided that no monument sign is permitted on any frontage which has a projecting or roof sign.
-One per business frontage up to 300 feet, and one additional sign for each additional 300 feet of frontage thereafter; except that no freestanding sign is permitted if a projecting or roof sign exists on the same 50 square feet 2 75 square feet if combined ^{2,3} or monument 50 square feet 75 square feet if combined or 16 feet tall if beyond 15 feet from a public right-of-way, or 8 feet tall if located 8 to 15 feet from a public right-of-way25 feet at minimum setback line and 1 foot per 2 feet additional setback, up to 35 feet maximum25 feet at minimum setback line heetback line25 feet at minimum setback line setback, up to 35 feet maximum Signs shall not extend ever the public right of- way.
-No freestanding signs permitted within 50 feet of any residential district where the nearest lot contains a dwelling unit, public school, park, hospital, or nursing home.
+B-3, General Business B-4, Central Business B-4E, Central Business Expansion One sign per business frontage.
+One additional sign is allowed on the property if any frontage exceeds 600 feet in length.
+Provided that no sign is permitted on any frontage which has a projecting or roof sign.
+One per business frontage up to 300 feet, and one additional sign for each additional 300 feet of frontage thereafter; except that no freestanding sign is permitted if a projecting or roof sign exists on the same frontage.
+50 square feet 75 square feet if combined or monument 50 square feet 75 square feet if combined or 16 feet tall if beyond 15 feet from a public right-of-way, or 8 feet tall if located 8 to 15 feet from a public right-of-way 25 feet at minimum setback line and 1 foot per 2 feet additional setback, up to 35 feet maximum Signs shall not extend over the public right-of-way.
+No freestanding signs permitted within 50 feet of any residential district where the nearest lot contains a dwelling unit, public school, park, hospital, or